yungnickyoung/Python-3-Cheatsheet/README.md

 But if you're trying to flex in an interview, and the problem calls for it, it could be a nice way to subtly show your understanding of functional programming.

 ## Built-in Functions
+For a complete list of built-ins in Python 3, see [the documentation](https://docs.python.org/3/library/functions.html).
+### `abs()`
+Returns the absolute value of a number, either an integer or floating point number.
+If the argument is a complex number, its magnitude is returned.

 ### `any()`
 Usage:
 ```python